InterfaithCoding/GuessNumber/walkthrough.md

 The first line here is a *comment* - meaning Python will ignore everything after the # sign.
 This tells us and anyone else who might be reading our code what this programme does.

 The second line is an *import statement*.
 While Python includes many built-in functions, some functions are packaged into separate **modules**.
-You can use these functions by importing their modules into your program with an import statement.
+You can use these functions by importing their modules into your programme with an import statement.

-In our 'Guess the Number' game, Line 2 imports the module named random so that the program can call random.randint().
+In our 'Guess the Number' game, Line 2 imports the module named random so that the programme can call random.randint().
 This function will come up with a random number for the player to guess.
 ***

 ```